Coaching for Complexity

 I’m debating between a coach training program and a Masters in Counseling.
 Advice?

 Many of the participants in our program have thought about careers in therapy.
 Some people do both!
+We love coaching as a modality because it is empowering for clients and doesn’t pathologize them.
+However, coaching is not always the appropriate way to work with clients with severe or persistent mental health concerns.
 We’re happy to set up a call with you to discuss some of the pros and cons as you consider the best route for you.
 Email us at hello@globalfocuscoaching.com to schedule a chat.